 Students may select as electives up to two graduate subjects offered by other Schools in the University, subject to the approval of the School concerned and the Head of the Department.
-The following is a selection of approved subjects:
+A selection of approved subjects is shown in the list of electives for the Master of Applied Science (OHS) 8044.